 Sitter in 4 portraits

 One of the four beautiful daughters of the 7th Earl Beauchamp known in society circles as the 'Beauchamp Belles'.
-Lady Lygon is shown here shortly after her marriage to Prince Vsevolod of Russia in 1939.
+Lady Lygon married Prince Vsevolod of Russia in 1939.
 They divorced in 1956, after which she returned to her birth name and title.
 Noted for her 'sense of fun and appreciation of wit and humour', she was also known for her charity work, particularly during the Second World War when she ran a Red Cross unit known as 'Princess Pavlovsky's Unit'.
 A close and long-lasting friend of author Evelyn Waugh, Lygon inspired the character of Lady Julia Flyte in his novel Brideshead Revisited (1945).

 Support our Making History appeal and help us transform the Gallery.

 A unique range of books, accessories and gifts.
 Every purchase supports the Gallery’s work.

 Refresh your home gallery with a huge selection of custom art prints .